aristanetworks/goarista/README.md

 This is a [Go](http://golang.org/) library to help in writing unit tests.

-## types
+## key

-Provides some common types used across various Arista projects, including `types.Key`, which is used to work around the fact that Go can't let one use a non-hashable type as a key to a `map`, and we sometimes need to use a `map[string]interface{}` (or something containing one) as a key to maps.
+Provides a common type used across various Arista projects, named `key.Key`, which is used to work around the fact that Go can't let one use a non-hashable type as a key to a `map`, and we sometimes need to use a `map[string]interface{}` (or something containing one) as a key to maps.
-As a result, we frequently use `map[types.Key]interface{}` instead of just `map[interface{}]interface{}` when we need a generic key-value collection.
+As a result, we frequently use `map[key.Key]interface{}` instead of just `map[interface{}]interface{}` when we need a generic key-value collection.

 ## Examples